Sage-Bionetworks-IT/openchallenges/README.md

 Please review the [bootstapping documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) before development.

+# Dev Container

+This repository provides a [dev container](https://containers.dev/) that includes all the tools required to develop this AWS CDK app.

+## Opening the project inside its dev container

+With VS Code:

+1. Clone this repo
+2. File > Open Folder...
+3. A prompt should invite you to open the project inside the dev container.
+If not, open VS Code Command Palette and select "Dev Containers: Open Folder in Container..."

+With GitHub Codespaces:

+1. From the main page of this repository, click on the button "Code" > Codespaces > Click on the button "Create codespace"

+That's it!
+You are now inside the dev container and have access to all the development tools.

 # Development

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization